|Guide||♦||18 Triplogs||2 Topics|

 Temporal Gulch Trail wanders up a broad canyon along a picturesque little stream punctuated with stepping stone crossings and a bubbly waterfall (when it has water in it).
 When it doesn't, the riparian area is still a pleasant place to be, shaded by spreading sycamores and other desert canyon species clustered along the streambed.
-Other desert dwellers congregate here, too, and if you proceed quietly and watchfully, you're virtually assured of having a close encounter with a number of them.
+Other desert dwellers congregate here, too.
+Increase encounters by proceeding quietly and watchfully.
 Colorful songbirds flash through the trees, and soft-eyed deer browse in the grasses and brush, sometimes scarcely taking notice of you.

-If you're a history buff, there are a number of old mining works in the area, small diggings that generally have left only a tailings pile and a few pieces of liter-become-artifact to tell their story.
-All this is framed within a panorama that includes the high peaks of the Santa Ritas and their grassy, oak-covered foothills.
+If you're a history buff, there are several old mining works in the area, small diggings that generally have left only a tailings pile and a few pieces of liter-become-artifact to tell their story.
+All this framed within a panorama that includes the Santa Ritas's high peaks and their grassy, oak-covered foothills.

-Temporal Gulch Trail extends between the mouth of the gulch and Josephine Saddle where it intersects a number of other Santa Rita trails.
-One possibility for a loop trip is to take the trail to the saddle and then pick one of a number of routes up, around or over Mt.
-Wrightson to Gardner Trail which leads to the Walker Basin Trail and back to your vehicle.
+Temporal Gulch Trail extends between the mouth of the gulch and Josephine Saddle, where it intersects several other Santa Rita trails.
+One possibility for a loop trip is to take the trail to the saddle and then pick one of several routes up, around, or over Mt.
+Wrightson to Gardner Trail, which leads to the Walker Basin Trail and back to your vehicle.

 Check out the Official Route and Triplogs.